Loading

 Scholarship/Creative Work

 Manifest in Words, Written on Paper: Producing and Circulating Poetry in Tang Dynasty China.
-Harvard University Asia Center Press, 2010.
-(Winner of the 2012 Joseph Levenson Book Prize, pre-1900 category)
+Harvard University Asia Center, 2010.
+Winner, 2012 Joseph Levenson Book Prize, Pre-1900 Category.

 Awards, Fellowships & Grants